investindex/Funds/README.md

 | Total Global | [BNDW](https://investor.vanguard.com/etf/profile/BNDW) | | | |

 &nbsp;

+Some of the Vanguard bond ETFs have a mutual fund counterpart with a purchase fee (also known as a front-end load).
+Those mutual funds are excluded for that reason; other Vanguard bond ETFs lack a mutual fund counterpart.
+Fidelity bond funds are omitted completely because their expense ratios are too high.

 The only funds not categorized in the tables above were J.P.
 Morgan's US quality ETF ([JQUA](https://am.jpmorgan.com/us/en/asset-management/adv/products/jpmorgan-us-quality-factor-etf-46641q761)), and some Schwab funds that don't fit neatly into the table: their RAFI emerging markets funds ([FNDE](https://www.schwabassetmanagement.com/products/fnde)/[SFENX](https://www.schwabassetmanagement.com/products/sfenx)) and their RAFI US large cap funds ([FNDX](https://www.schwabassetmanagement.com/products/fndx)/[SFLNX](https://www.schwabassetmanagement.com/products/sflnx)).